elhep/artiq_dax_tutorial/README.md

    D   |         Flashed, signals not connected          |   No E   |         Flashed, signals not connected          |   No F   | Flashed, signals not connected, no oscilloscope |   No

+## Deployment

+`deploy` command performs deployment of user-customized experiments to the given directory `--target-dir`.

+In target directory 6 subdirectories are created, corresponding to 6 different masters.
+They are called `master_a` for setup A etc.

+Each of `master_<a..f>` directories consists of one subdirectory holding experiment files called `repository` and `device_db.py` file corresponding to a given setup.

+`repository` subdirectory consists of number of subdirectories for user experiments named by the pattern `user<n>`.
+The number of such subdirectories depends on `--users` parameter.

+Each `master<m>/repository/user<n>` directory consists of copied from `experiments/repository` experiment files.

+If `--overwrite-all` is given, all existing files will be overwriten.
+Otherwise, one can pass `--overwrite-user <master a..f>:<user>`